Distributed Channel Access for Control Over Unknown Memoryless Communication Channels: Numerical Results

-\TF{Performance of several policies in terms of average regret and cost regret is depicted in Fig.~\ref{fig:regret}.
+Performance of several policies in terms of average regret and cost regret is depicted in Fig.~\ref{fig:regret}.
 In addition to the aforementioned measures, we also consider the case of granting channel access based the solution of \eqref{eq:bestSubCh} when channel qualities are known, denoted by $q$.
 The solution of the MIOCP problem in \eqref{eq:MIOCP} is obtained by using the open-source nonlinear mixed integer programming (BONMIN) solver with $\kappa=5$.
-Moreover, we consider the impact of using the indices in \eqref{eq:ucb1}, denoted by $\CoIL \hat{q}$, instead of the originally proposed algorithm of UCB1, denoted by $\CoIL \hat{q}\mathrm{-org}$, in the timer setup \eqref{eq:timer-ucb}.}

-\TF{As expected, the average regret while using the upper confidence bound calculated in \eqref{eq:ucb1} as the measure converges to zero, while allocating the resources without considering the channel statistics, i.e., using $\CoIL q_0$, leads to the largest average regret.
+Moreover, we consider the impact of using the indices in \eqref{eq:ucb1}, denoted by $\CoIL \hat{q}$, instead of the originally proposed algorithm of UCB1, denoted by $\CoIL \hat{q}\mathrm{-org}$, in the timer setup \eqref{eq:timer-ucb}.
+As expected, the average regret while using the upper confidence bound calculated in \eqref{eq:ucb1} as the measure converges to zero, while allocating the resources without considering the channel statistics, i.e., using $\CoIL q_0$, leads to the largest average regret.
 On the other hand, when considering the average cost regret, the latter outperforms the scenarios where control performance is neglected.
 More specifically, the system is destabilized and the cost regret is unbounded for $q$ and $\hat{q}$ while $\CoIL q_0$ can stabilize the system despite its nonzero average cost regret.
-Moreover, the average cost regret of our proposed policy when channel qualities are unknown, converges to zero fast indicating satisfactory performance.
-A similar trend is observed when the original UCB1 indices are used and thus our proposed policy enables distributed implementation without adversely affecting the exploration/exploitation.
-Granting channel access based on the solution of MIOCP results in lower quadratic cost than \eqref{eq:maximization} as indicated by the negative cost regret.
-Nonetheless, this is only achievable in a centralized configuration and requires considerable computational resources.}
+Moreover, the average cost regret of our proposed policy when channel qualities are unknown converges to zero fast indicating satisfactory performance.
+A similar trend is observed with the original UCB1 indices which shows that our proposed policy enables distributed implementation without adversely affecting the exploration/exploitation.
+Although using the solution of MIOCP results in lower quadratic cost than \eqref{eq:maximization} as indicated by the negative cost regret, it can only be realized in a centralized configuration and requires considerable computational resources.